Why we believe a MediterrAsian way of eating is superior to the Mediterranean diet

 Thankfully, a large body of research has shown that traditional Asian eating practices are just as healthful as traditional Mediterranean eating practices.
 And this is no surprise because the nutrient profile of Mediterranean and Asian cuisines are very similar — based around vegetables, fruits, grains, legumes, fish, poultry and healthy oils, and only small amounts of red meat.

-So the reason we believe that following a MediterrAsian way of eating is superior to solely following a Mediterranean way of eating is simply because it offers all the same health benefits but vastly more choice.
+So the reason we believe that following a MediterrAsian way of eating is superior to solely following a Mediterranean way of eating is simply because it offers all the same health benefits (and more, according to some research) and vastly more choice.

 We’re also living proof of the healthfulness of a combined Mediterranean and Asian way of eating.
 We’re both at our ideal weight, and our cholesterol levels and blood pressure are excellent.
 We also have loads of energy and generally feel great.

 And we’re not the only ones benefiting from a MediterrAsian way of eating.
 We regularly hear from people who have improved their health by adopting MediterrAsian eating practices.
 In fact, in the last few weeks alone we’ve discovered that a MediterrAsian way of eating has made a significant difference to three people’s lives.